dbgate/dbgate/README.md

 * Table data browsing - filtering, sorting, adding related columns using foreign keys
 * Table data editing, with SQL change script preview
 * SQL editor, execute SQL script
-* Runs as application for Windows and Linux. (in future possibly on Mac - colaborators needed)
+* Runs as application for Windows and Linux.
+Or in Docker container on server and in web Browser on client. (in future possibly on Mac - colaborators needed)

 ![Screenshot](https://raw.githubusercontent.com/dbshell/dbgate/master/screenshot.png)